xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/Bootstrapper.md

 Overall, this code is responsible for bootstrapping the network by connecting nodes and creating cliques.
 The `Bootstrapper` class has three subclasses that are used depending on the node's role.
 The `BootstrapperHandler` trait defines common methods and variables for the `Bootstrapper` subclasses.
 ## Questions:
  1. What is the purpose of the `Bootstrapper` class and its related classes?
-- The `Bootstrapper` class and its related classes are responsible for bootstrapping the network and coordinating the connection between nodes in the Alephium network.
+- The `Bootstrapper` class and its related classes are responsible for bootstrapping the network and coordinating the connection between nodes in the Oxygenium network.

 2. What is the role of the `CliqueCoordinatorBootstrapper` class?
 - The `CliqueCoordinatorBootstrapper` class is responsible for starting the `CliqueCoordinator` actor and forwarding incoming connections to it.
 It is used when the node is configured as a coordinator.